Skip to Content

 The Picnic Basket, Photo by Kristine Dworkin

 There’s an eatery for just about any experience in Santa Cruz.
-Grab an Avocado toast, Dad’s Meatloaf, or Fancy Pants Grilled Cheese at Picnic Basket.
+Grab an avocado toast, Dad’s meatloaf, or Fancy Pants grilled cheese at Picnic Basket.

 Adjacent to the wharf, Ideal Bar & Grill is open for breakfast, lunch, and dinner.
 This popular spot may be known for its seafood, but even non-seafood lovers can find plenty to eat here.